 DCT has simplified the set of operations required to move a job and its dependencies.
 Previously, orchestrating movement of jobs required three separate API calls: Job Sync, Global Object Sync, and Credentials Update (on the newly created job).
 DCT has now consolidated all three of these operations into each of the job move APIs.
-In addition, if two jobs are held in sync (see Job Execute (see Job ExecuteJob Execute (see Job Execute (see
+In addition, if two jobs are held in sync (see Job Execute (see page 284)), DCT will auto update synced jobs whenever one of those jobs has been modified (i.e. updated rule set, new algorithms, etc.).